AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-markdown-topic.md

 ---
 # Author Markdown documents from the Editor {#id223MIE0B079}

 Markdown is a lightweight markup language that can help you add formatting elements to plain text documents.
-AEM Guides provides the feature to create, author, and preview a Markdown \(.md\) topic from the Editor.
+Adobe Experience Manager Guides provides the feature to create, author, and preview a Markdown \(.md\) topic from the Editor.
 You can also upload the existing Markdown documents and edit them in the Editor.

 ## Create a Markdown topic